Kimi Onoda

-Kimi Onoda (小野田 紀美, Onoda Kimi, born 7 December 1982) is a Japanese politician of the Liberal Democratic Party.
-She has been Minister of State for Economic Security, Science and Technology Policy, Space Policy, and Intellectual Property Strategy since 2025 within Prime Minister Sanae Takaichi's cabinet while being the youngest minister within the cabinet.
+Kimi Onoda (小野田 紀美, Onoda Kimi) is a Japanese politician of the Liberal Democratic Party.
+She has been Minister in charge of Economic Security and Minister in charge of a Society of Well-Ordered and Harmonious Coexistence with Foreign Nationals since 2025 within Prime Minister Sanae Takaichi's cabinet while being the youngest minister within the cabinet.
 She is a member of the House of Councillors representing Okayama.

 She had previously served as Parliamentary Vice-Minister of Defense from 2022 to 2023 under Second Kishida Cabinet and Parliamentary Vice-Minister of Justice from 2020 to 2021 under the Suga Cabinet.

 Early life and education

 Onoda Kimi was born on December 7, 1982, in Chicago, Illinois, United States, and moved to Setouchi, Okayama Prefecture, Japan at the age of one.
 Her mother is Japanese and her father is Irish American.
-Her father abandoned her pregnant mother and herself when she was two, leaving them with no child support.
+Her father abandoned her pregnant mother and her when she was two, leaving them with no child support.
 After graduating from Seishin Girls' High School, Onoda studied politics at Takushoku University.
 There she acquired a high school teacher's license in civics.
 After graduating from university, she was in charge of public relations and promotion at a video game company.